 This sex-comedy, directed by Derek Yee, is a satirical portrayal of the struggles of category III filmmakers, and the plight of the Hong Kong movie industry.
 Taiwan’s sex symbol Shu Qi rose to fame on the back of this film, wining Best Supporting Actress and Best New Performer at the 16th Hong Kong Film Awards, while the category III film itself received a Best Picture nomination.

 Ancient Chinese Whorehouse | 青樓十二房 (1994)

-Brother Gang, a man who makes sex toys to attract customers to the brothel, falls in love with one of the young girls, but she falls for his student.
+This classic focuses on the relationships that blossom at a local brothel.
 Yvonne Yung, Hong Kong’s Miss World 1989 entry, plays the whorehouse Madame in this erotic masterpiece.
 Amid all the sex and awe, there are touching moments in this light-hearted comedy, while the dirty jokes and fun side of this film set the tone for future category III films made in Hong Kong.

 3D Sex and Zen: Extreme Ecstasy | 3D 肉蒲團之極樂寶鑑 (2011)

 Claimed to be the world’s first 3D erotic film (actually, it was The Stewardesses in 1969), the film is the latest sequel of Sex and Zen, adapted from The Carnal Prayer Mat, a Chinese erotic novel on a Ming Dynasty scholar’s lust and sexual exploitation.
 Although the film is banned in mainland China, it has taken over $40m in Hong Kong at the box office – the highest for its genre.